NO SLEEPING

 Or is it that the bedroom needs the dreamer, to become a place for dreaming?

-The 2025 performances took place in the Boston area at the Codman Estate (Lincoln, MA), the Loring Greenough House (Jamaica PLain, MA), the Forbes House Museum (Milton, MA), the Gibson House, (Boston Back Bay) and the Gropius House (Lincoln, MA).
+The 2025 performances took place in partnership with houses in the Greater Boston area: starting at Deb’s house, then moving to the Shaker Meetinghouse (Harvard, MA), the Codman Estate (Lincoln, MA), the Loring Greenough House (Jamaica Plain, MA), the Forbes House Museum (Milton, MA), the Gibson House, (Boston Back Bay) and the Gropius House (Lincoln, MA).

-In 2026 we will be in residence at the Forbes House Museum to further develop the project.
+In 2026 we are in residence at the Forbes House Museum.
 If you are interested in joining an audience at Forbes House, or participate in other NO SLEEPING programming please let us know by filling out the form below!

 NO SLEEPING Team: